cue-lang/cue/doc/tutorial/basics/bottom.md

 Specifying duplicate fields with conflicting values results in an error or bottom.
-_Bottom_ is a special value in CUE, denoted `_|_`, that indicates an error such as incompatible values.
+_Bottom_ is a special value in CUE, denoted `_|_`, that indicates an error such as conflicting values.
 Any error in CUE results in `_|_`.
 Logically all errors are equal, although errors may be associated with metadata such as an error message.